Banner image

 Supervisor

-I provide distance supervision services to guide and mentor future LPCs and LMFTs in trusting their intuition in the counseling room.
-I help them develop their counselor identity and find creative, fun, and healing ways to connect with clients.
+I provide distance supervision services to guide and mentor future LPCs and LMFTs in unraveling their institutionalized training and trusting their intuition in the counseling room.
+I help them develop their true identity and find creative, fun, and inclusive ways to connect with clients.
 I also share some insights and experiences I wish I had learned during my educational journey and early career.

 My supervision style is based on the Integrated Developmental Model and my teaching pedagogy mentioned above.